 major release will only receive fixes for security issues and critical bugs.
 Ansible only applies

 security fixes to releases which are two releases old.
 This work is tracked on the

 stable-<version> git branches.

-The fixes that land in supported stable branches will eventually be released as a new version when necessary.
+The fixes that land in maintained stable branches will eventually be released as a new version when necessary.

-Note that while there are no guarantees for providing fixes for unsupported releases of Ansible, there can sometimes be exceptions for critical issues.
+Note that while there are no guarantees for providing fixes for Unmaintained releases of Ansible, there can sometimes be exceptions for critical issues.

 Before a new release or version of Ansible can be done, it will typically go through a release candidate process.